 The decision to withdraw the penny from circulation was driven by its low purchasing power, its rising cost of production relative to face value, the increased accumulation of pennies by Canadians in their households, environmental considerations, and the significant handling costs the penny imposes on retailers, financial institutions, and the economy more generally.

 In contrast to other coin denominations, the Government loses money on every new penny produced by the Royal Canadian Mint.
-It costs the Government 1.6 cents to produce each new penny, which exceeds the penny’s face value by 0.6 cents.
-The estimated savings for taxpayers from eliminating the penny is about $11 million a year.
-The penny will retain its value indefinitely and can continue to be used in payments.
-However, as pennies are gradually withdrawn from circulation, price rounding on cash transactions will be required.
+It cost the Government 1.6 cents to produce each new penny, which exceeded the penny’s face value by 0.6 cents.
+The estimated savings for taxpayers from phasing out the penny is about $11 million a year.
+The penny will retain its value indefinitely and can continue to be used in payments if accepted by businesses.
+However, as pennies gradually disappear from circulation, price rounding on cash transactions will be required.
 In removing its lowest-denomination coin, Canada will follow on the successful experiences of many other countries, such as Australia and New Zealand.

 Who Will Benefit

-Canadians will be able to easily adapt to the elimination of the penny.
-Pennies that are still in circulation or are held by Canadians will retain their value, and consumers can continue to use them indefinitely to make payments.
+Canadians will be able to easily adapt to the phasing out of the penny.
+Pennies that are still in circulation or are held by Canadians will retain their value, and consumers can continue to use them indefinitely to make payments with businesses that accept them.
 Canadians can also redeem rolled pennies at their financial institutions.
 Canadians who have saved a substantial amount of pennies over the years can also consider donating these to charities.

-Retailers and other businesses can continue to price goods and services in one-cent increments and there will be no obligation to reprogram cash registers.
+Retailers and other businesses can continue to price goods and services in one-cent increments.
 When settling transactions in cash where pennies are not available, businesses are expected to round prices in a fair, consistent, and transparent manner.

 Financial institutions will realize significant cost savings in no longer handling pennies.
 Given the large volume and weight of pennies, the handling, storage and transportation of these coins are costly for them.